rr-lab/Zea-Lip/docs/zea_lip_base.md

 ## Abstract

-Glycerolipids are the predominant building block of non-plastidic membranes thus essential for plant growth and development.
-To better understand how a specific genome sequence results in certain lipid phenotypes we need to explore the temporal and spatial patterns of these metabolites.
-In this study we present leaf lipid profiles of three   different genotypes (B73, Palomero Toluqueño and CML312) at different developmental stages and along three different leaf zones.
+Glycerolipids are the predominant building block of plant membranes, are essential for plant growth and development and are involved in a variety of signalling and their relative abundances can change in response to several environmental factors.
+In a effort to catalog the composition of glycerolipids in an important crop like maize we used ultra high performance liquid chromatography coupled with quadropole time of flight mass spectrometry to characterize the glycerolipid profile of samples of maize plants collected at 10 different vegetative developmental stages and 6 different leaf ages.
+We analyzed three different genotypes: B73, a temperate inbred, CML312, a tropical inbred and Palomero Toluqueño, an open pollinated variety landrace from the Mexican highlands.
+We analyzed a total of 150 samples from greenhouse grown plants and another extra 24 samples of a single developmental stage of plants from the three genotypes.
+Overall, genotype was the major driver of glycerolipid differences.
+Phosphatydylcholine and lyso-phosphatyilcholine genotypic differences were particularly high between B73 and Palomero Toluqueño.
+We designed a web interface to easily browse and compare glycerlolipid levels across tissues and genotypes.

 **Keywords**
 Glycerolipids, natural variation, developmental stages,